 Since my husband and I adopted our pooch, Mr. Nolan, two years ago, we have had to incorporate him into our trip planning.
 Not only do we have to make sure he has someone to watch him when we can’t take him with us on a trip, but we also have to plan trips/outings for him that might be fun and we can all enjoy together.
 I will definitely say since getting a pooch, it seems like we go our more would and although it was definitely an adjustment for us (more so me) at first, I must say I love the little guy.
 Below are some suggestions to pet-owners who might be trying to figure out how to do more with their pet.

 Dog park: Great, easy way to let your pet get out and interact with other dogs.
 Dog parks are typically free and open to the public.
 Check in your area for meet-ups for your dog’s breed.
 Just make sure your dog is socialized before going.
 You don’t want to have yourself or your pet in an environment which can cause problems.
+Just note that dog parks are often where your dog could pick up fleas and/or ticks, so make sure they are protected against these.
+They are also sometimes a breeding ground for bacteria and things like ear mites, which cause ear infections.
+If your dog picks up an ear infection then you might want to use colloidal silver to treat it.
+Visit this website for more information about that.

 Dog swim: In many areas at the end of summer, swim parks will have a doggy day and allow dogs to come to the park to swim before they drain the water and clean out the pools for the end of the season.
 Do not be surprised if your dog doesn’t immediately jump in the water because some dogs are more prone to water than others.
 But, at the same time, it will be great interacting/playtime for your pooch.